Did you know?

 Safety is left up to the manufacturers and distributors of the supplements.

-You assume all risk when using supplements.
+You assume all risks when using supplements.
 While some may be valuable, many aren’t.